Harry Blackstone Jr.: Early life

-Blackstone was born in Three Rivers, Michigan, the son of noted stage magician Harry Blackstone Sr. (also known as "The Great Blackstone").
+Blackstone was born in Three Rivers, Michigan and was the son of noted stage magician Harry Blackstone Sr. (also known as the Great Blackstone).
 As an infant, he was used as a prop in his father's act.

 Career

 In his performances, Blackstone used several of his father's tricks and illusions, including the "floating light bulb", "sawing a woman in half", and the "dancing handkerchief".
 His wife, Gay Blackstone, was his magician's assistant, keeping his performances running smoothly onstage and offstage.

 Blackstone created four levels (beginner to advanced) of magic kits that were the best selling in the field.
 In the early 1970s, he promoted a "PF Magic Wedge Kit" on a television commercial for PF Flyers sneakers, and he appeared on several commercials for Jiffy Pop popcorn.

 In 1985, on the 100th anniversary of his father's birth, Blackstone donated to the Smithsonian Institution in Washington, D.C. the original floating light bulb – designed and built by Thomas Edison – and the original Casadega Cabinet, used in the "Dancing Handkerchief" illusion.
 This was the first donation accepted by the Smithsonian in the field of magic.

-Blackstone appeared as a guest on The Tonight Show, Donahue, The Today Show, Reading Rainbow and The Super Mario Bros.
-Super Show.
+Blackstone appeared as a guest on The Tonight Show, Donahue, The Today Show, Reading Rainbow, The Super Mario Bros.
+Super Show! and 3-2-1 Contact.
 He also made occasional appearances as the mysterious Dr. Mephisto on the TV soap opera Santa Barbara and as fictitious magician Marcus the Magnificent on Hart to Hart in 1981.
 Of his several TV specials, the PBS two-hour special was unique due to the intros by some of The Muppets.
-Blackstone's "Backstage with Blackstone" appearances on PBS's Square One TV, where he used magic tricks to teach mathematics to young people, was a favorite of his.
+Blackstone's "Backstage with Blackstone" appearances on PBS's Square One TV, where he used magic tricks to teach mathematics to young people, was one of his favorites.
 He was a regular host of ABC Weekend Specials in the 1980s.

 Blackstone designed the illusions used on SeaWorld's water show featuring the DC Comics superheroes.
 They included The Joker cutting Batgirl up into multiple pieces, a variation of a classic multi-box illusion, and the first use in many years of the Jarrett pedestal to vanish Wonder Woman.

 Blackstone and his wife Gay created and produced the special effects for "The Magic Summer Tour" for New Kids on The Block, as well as their "No More Games Tour".
 He also did special effects for Alice Cooper, Michael Jackson ("The Victory Tour"), Earth, Wind and Fire, and Jane's Addiction with Perry Farrell.

 During his career, Blackstone toured the U.S. extensively.
 Notably, his Blackstone!
 The Magnificent Musical Magic Show played in 156 U.S. cities and Broadway at the Majestic Theatre from May 13 to August 17, 1980.
 It played 118 performances.

 Blackstone received the Academy of Magical Arts Magician of the Year Award in 1979 and 1985.

-He performed at the prestigious FBI National Academy Association retrainer session in Chicago in 1980 where he was the featured performer at the formal closing banquet.

-At the time of his death he was the most highly awarded magician of all time.